crossplane/docs/content/master/cli/command-reference.md

 ### Mock Extra Resources

-Extra Resources allow a Composition to request Crossplane Objects on the cluster that are not part of the Composition.
-The `--extra-resources` option can be pointed at a directory containing YAML manifests of resources to mock, and can be used in combination with a function like [function-extra-resources](https://github.com/crossplane-contrib/function-extra-resources) or the built-in support in [function-go-templating](https://github.com/crossplane-contrib/function-go-templating?tab=readme-ov-file#extraresources).
+Extra Resources allow a Composition to request Crossplane Objects on the cluster that aren't part of the Composition.
+The `--extra-resources` option points at a directory containing YAML manifests of resources to mock.
+Use Extra Resources in combination with a function like [function-extra-resources](https://github.com/crossplane-contrib/function-extra-resources) or the built-in support in [function-go-templating](https://github.com/crossplane-contrib/function-go-templating?tab=readme-ov-file#extraresources).